GrahamCobb/extents-lists/README.md

-These scripts allow answering questions like "how much space am I wasting by keeping historical snapshots", "how much data is being shared between two subvolumes", "how much of the data in my latest snapshot is unique to that snapshot" and "how much data would I actually free up if I removed (just) these particular directories".
+These scripts allow answering questions like "how much space am I wasting by keeping historical snapshots", "how much data is being shared between two subvolumes", "how much of the data in my latest snapshot is unique to that snapshot" and "how much space would I actually free up if I removed (just) these particular directories".

 ## Program summary